freebsd/freebsd-src/contrib/bc/manuals/dc/E.1.md

-    Math errors include divide by **0**, taking the square root of a negative number, attempting to convert a negative number to a hardware integer, overflow when converting a number to a hardware integer, and attempting to use a non-integer where an integer is required.
+    Math errors include divide by **0**, taking the square root of a negative number, attempting to convert a negative number to a hardware integer, overflow when converting a number to a hardware integer, overflow when calculating the size of a number, and attempting to use a non-integer where an integer is required.

     Converting to a hardware integer happens for the second operand of the power (**\^**) operator.